-Metal Technology gains BES 6001 accreditation
+Metal Technology gains BES 6001 certified

-Leading aluminium systems manufacturer, Metal Technology, has been accredited to the BES 6001 Framework Standard for Responsible Sourcing of construction products.
+Leading aluminium systems manufacturer, Metal Technology, has been certified to the BES 6001 Framework Standard for Responsible Sourcing of construction products.
 This standard enables construction product manufacturers to ensure, and then prove, that their products have been made with materials that have been responsibly sourced.
 The standard provides a framework for the organisational governance, supply chain management and environmental and social aspects that must be addressed in order to ensure responsible sourcing.

-BES 6001 accreditation affirms and endorses Metal Technology’s sustainability credentials and, taken together with the product quality, the comprehensive testing of systems and existing accreditation to quality standard ISO 9001 and environmental standard ISO 14001, reassures customers that they can specify Metal Technology architectural aluminium systems with confidence in their performance on all levels, structurally, aesthetically and ethically.
+BES 6001 certified affirms and endorses Metal Technology’s sustainability credentials and, taken together with the product quality, the comprehensive testing of systems and existing accreditation to quality standard ISO 9001 and environmental standard ISO 14001, reassures customers that they can specify Metal Technology architectural aluminium systems with confidence in their performance on all levels, structurally, aesthetically and ethically.